-We have announced changes to our executive structure.
-These will help us meet the objectives of our strategy for 2016/19 effectively and efficiently.
-We will continue to invest in the development of our people and to recruit, develop and value colleagues with strong leadership and communication skills as well as the necessary technical skills.
-An effective approach to driving up standards by working constructively with market participants means continuing to invest in our Financial Reporting Lab, developing similar approaches in other areas, and ensuring good, early communication with companies, investors and the professions on difficult issues.
+We have implemented changes to our executive structure to help us meet the objectives of our strategy for 2016/19 effectively and efficiently.
+We will continue to invest in the skills and capabilities of all in the FRC; and to recruit, develop and value colleagues with strong leadership and communication skills, as well as the necessary technical skills.
+An effective approach to driving up standards by working constructively with market participants means continuing to invest in our communication with companies, investors and the professions on difficult issues.